 As an integral part of our business plan, we have significantly invested, and will continue to invest, additional capital in our cable network to enhance its reliability and capacity, which will allow for the introduction of new advanced broadband services.
 We also will continue to pursue a business strategy that includes selective acquisitions.
-We expect to fund our capital requirements and operations through a combination of internally generated fund, and amounts available under our bank credit facilities.
+We expect to fund our capital requirements and operations through a combination of internally generated funds, and amounts available under our bank credit facilities.

-Net cash flows provided by operating activities amounted to \$48.5 million for the six months ended June 30, 2004, due principally to our operating income, depreciation and amortization, interest expense and changes in current assets and liabilities.
-Net cash flows used in investing activities for the six months ended June 30, 2004 were \$35.6 million, due entirely to capital expenditures.
-Net cash flows used in financing activities for the six months ended June 30, 2004, were \$9.6 million and principally reflected the payment of a \$9.0 million cash dividend to Mediacom LLC.

-Mediacom LLC, a wholly-owned subsidiary of MCC, has a \$150.0 million preferred equity investment in our Company.
-The preferred equity investment has a 12% annual dividend, payable quarterly in cash.
-During the six months ended June 30, 2004 we paid in aggregate \$9.0 million in cash dividends on the preferred equity.
+Net cash flows provided by operating activities amounted to \$65.8 million for the six months ended June 30, 2004, due principally to our operating income, depreciation and amortization, interest expense and changes in current assets and liabilities.
+Net cash flows used in investing activities for the six months ended June 30, 2004 were \$29.0 million, due principally to capital expenditures of \$35.7 million and the purchase of a small cable system for \$3.4 million, offset by \$10.6 million in proceeds principally from the sale of a cable system.
+We have a \$150.0 million preferred equity investment in Mediacom Broadband LLC.
+The preferred equity investment has a 12% annual cash dividend, payable quarterly in cash.
+For the six months ended June 30, 2004, we received in aggregate \$9.0 million of cash dividends on the preferred equity.
+Net cash flows used in financing activities were \$41.3 million for the six months ended June 30, 2004, and reflects the repayment of debt.